-NROs each have two Representatives on CRIRSCO.
-The number of representatives from each NRO will be reviewed on an annual basis.
-The term of their involvement, and who should replace a current representative are for the NRO to decide.
+NROs each may nominate two Representatives on CRIRSCO.
+The number of representatives from each NRO may be reviewed by the Committee.
+The term of the Representative's involvement, and who should replace a current Representative are for the NRO to decide.